edrlab/members/content/members/Casalini_Libri.md

 ig: ["LCP"]
 services:
 tags: [""]
-categories:  ["Distribution", "Aggregation"]
+categories:  ["Ebook Distributor"]
-summary: "one of the leading suppliers of publications from across Southern Europe to libraries and institutions worldwide."
+summary: "One of the leading suppliers of publications from across Southern Europe to libraries and institutions worldwide."
 press: https://www.edrlab.org/2020/02/17/new-member-casalini-libri/
 active: true
 layout: members